-SpaceCamp is not a high concept science fiction, nor was intended to be, but instead it is just a harmless family friendly romp with some excellent special effects sequences, a nice score by John Williams, and honest to gosh high tension moments.
-If not for the Challenger disaster I’m sure this film would have done decent at box office, and it certainly should not be as forgotten as it is today, so if you are in the mood for a fun if cheesy at times science fiction adventure film than there are worse ways to spend two hours.
+SpaceCamp is not a high-concept science fiction, nor was intended to be, but instead, it is just a harmless family-friendly romp with some excellent special effects sequences, a nice score by John Williams, and honest to gosh high tension moments.
+If not for the Challenger disaster I’m sure this film would have done decent at the box office, and it certainly should not be as forgotten as it is today, so if you are in the mood for a fun if cheesy at times science fiction adventure film than there are worse ways to spend two hours.

 Though the characters may be a tad two dimensional the cast manages to bring the material up a notch and the space drama is well worth the admission.